OverworldLord/CYF-Hobby-Encounter/README.md

 # CYF-Hobby-Encounter

-# This is a mod for the Create Your Frisk, and is thus placed in it's mods folder.
+This is a mod for the Create Your Frisk Engine, and is thus placed in it's mods folder.